Joshua Plotnik, Ph.D.

 Summer Fiori – M.A., ABC Program: The Impact of Location and Time of Day on the Expression of Social Behavior and Physical Maintenance of Wild Asian Elephants (Elephas maximus) in Thailand

-Emma Nguyen – Bronx High School: Behavior and use of watering holes by wild Asian elephants in Thailand.
+Emma Nguyen – Bronx High School of Science: Behavior and use of watering holes by wild Asian elephants in Thailand.

-Ekaterina Balsan – Bronx High School: Thick-billed parrots and the role of animal personality in conservation.
+Ekaterina Balsan – Bronx High School of Science: Thick-billed parrots and the role of animal personality in conservation.

 Sasha Montero – M.A., ABC Program: Using Day and Night Camera Trap Videos to Identify Wild Asian Elephants (Elephas Maximus) in the Salakpra Wildlife Sanctuary, Kanchanaburi, Thailand.